 - Reduce stormwater volumes discharging out to sea

-- Reduced impact of the heat island affect from hea tpavement reflection.
+- Reduced impact of the heat island effect from heat pavement reflection.

 Peter B Young B.Des.St.,M.Larch

-Peter’s early career was focussed on skate park design and promotion of this form of recreation culminating in 2009 with a redevelopment masterplan for Canberra’s Belconnen Skatepark to become Australia’s largest.
+Peter’s early career was focused on skate park design and promotion of this form of recreation culminating in 2009 with a redevelopment masterplan for Canberra’s Belconnen Skatepark to become Australia’s largest.

-During University of Adelaide studies in landscape architecture he worked with Taylor CullityLithe an and credits a rigorous design ethos with this experience.
+During the University of Adelaide’s studies in landscape architecture, he worked with Taylor CullityLithe and credits a rigorous design ethos with this experience.

 Since 2008 Peter has been employed at City of Salisbury working on a range of landscape and biodiversity projects.